 Remember the cute orphan orangutans Bulu-Mata and Rieke from Monkey World?
 Well they now have an equally cute sister, Mimi.
 Monkey World’s orangutan crèche expanded in 2017, with the arrival of youngster Mimi-Loren from Moscow Zoo!
 Mimi was sadly rejected by her mother at birth, and so came to Monkey World, as Europe’s official crèche to grow up with other orangutans and an adult female ”adoptive” mother.
 Already present in the nursery are three-year olds Sumatran orangutans Bulu-Mata & Rieke.
 The playful pair have welcomed their new sister Mimi, and have shown her the ropes… hoses, cargo nets, and other climbing equipment!
 With a fantastic adoptive mum, and fab new play mates, Mimi’s future looks bright at Monkey World.
 See Rieke, Bulu-Mata and Mimi at Monkey World – visit www.monkeyworld.org

 The Diverse Abilities Children’s Team provide a range of support services to children and young people living with disabilities across Dorset.
-The charity’s team offer day and overnight respite, play sessions and activities during school holidays and on weekends, a weekly youth club, support in the home, support in the community and advice, support and signposting.
-As a team they understand the challenges faced by families that caring with a child or young person with a disability can bring and strive to support the children to achieve extraordinary things.
+The charity’s team offer day and overnight respite, play sessions and activities during school holidays and at weekends, a weekly youth club, support in the home and support in the community.
+They also provide advice, support and signposting.
+As a team, they understand the challenges faced by families caring with a child or young person with a disability and strive to support the children to achieve extraordinary things.
 Get in touch to find out how the team can support you all year through on 01202 718238.
 Or find out more at www.diverseabilities.org.uk

 Over 18 million copies of Primary Times magazines are distributed every year through primary schools in 59 regions across the UK and Ireland.